daniel5151/ANESE/README.md

 ## Running

-Until I get around to writing a proper UI for it, ANESE needs to be called from the commandline: `anese [rom_file]`
+Just open `anese`, and a file select dialog should prompt you for a rom file.

+For a full list of switches, run `anese -h`

-On Windows, make sure the executable can find SDL2.dll.
+Oh, and when running on Windows, make sure the executable can find SDL2.dll.

 ## Controls